 Bring Your Own Bottle (BYOB)

-Many restaurants will allow customers to bring their own bottle, which is commonly referenced as “BYOB”.
-This can be for several reasons – maybe you can’t afford a liquor license, or there aren’t any available in your area.
+Many restaurants allow customers to bring their bottles, commonly called “BYOB.”
+This can be for several reasons—maybe you can’t afford a liquor license, or there aren’t any available in your area.

 For places that allow BYOB, such as Villalobos Mexican Restaurant in Montclair, NJ, the short answer is they will need liquor liability insurance, not host liquor liability.